yezero/sandstorm/roadmap/platform/apps/README.md

 TODO(feature): Organization administrators should similarly be able to pin app versions across an organization, so that they can validate updates before applying them.

-TODO(feature): Before an app update, Sandstorm should snapshot a grain, and then allow the user to roll back in case things are broken.
+TODO(feature): Before an app update, Thurly should snapshot a grain, and then allow the user to roll back in case things are broken.
 This would roll back the whole storage, so the user would lose any changes they had made.

 _TODO(bug): Currently, when an app update is downloaded automatically, the user only receives a notification that an update is available, and must click to confirm that they want the update before it is applied.
 This arguably empowers the user, but is problematic for the server: a user who never logs in will never accept updates and thus the server will never be able to delete the package versions that they are using.
 Thus over time, servers with many users will tend to be stuck storing every version of every app.
 We should instead apply updates automatically unless the user has explicitly pinned the app to an old version._